Robbiekorneta11/NIU-School-Work/README.md

     * structures.
 Utilization of algorithmic analysis and design criteria in the selection of methods
     * for data manipulation.
 Computing projects done in a high-level computing language.

-CSCI 360 - Computer Programming in Assembler Language
+CSCI 360 - Computer Programming in Assembler Language - Grade: B
     * In-depth study of assembler language programming on a third-generation computer,
     * including internal and external subroutines, conditional assembly, and the macro language.

+CSCI 466 - Databases
+    * Software development in a representative current database system.